 - 1. Prepare CFP in collaboration with Vice Program and General Chair at least two months before the submission deadline - 2.
 Assemble TPC according to constraints and evaluation criteria discussed in later sections - 3.
-Topic coordinator chairs TCs are appointed by the PCs. - 4.
-Migrate/open the paper submission website (EasyChair) - 5.
-Send out TPC invitations and CFP to TPC members at least one month before submission deadline in order to recruit more papers - 6.
-Manage the entire review process: bidding, reviewer assignment and COI, reminder emails, rebuttal process, managing the discussion process, paper ranking, and making final decisions based on the final rankings - 7.
-Program chairs survey the set of submitted papers and decide on a set of Topics - 8.
-PCs will make final decisions on assignment of papers to TCs - 9.
-PCs will assign a group of TPC to each TC, using recommendations from TCs - 10.
-For papers submitted by members of the TC and TPC that would be assigned to their group, the Program Chairs will choose a suitable alternative TC to handle the paper.
-The TC will be asked to drop off the call during the final review during discussions related to their paper - 11.
-PCs make the final decision on the assignments of papers and make the actual assignments on the conference website - 12.
-PCs schedule a final review meeting, which must be attended by the PCs and TCs - 13.
-Provide additional reviews for papers for which required reviews are missing - 14.
-PCs will make final accept/reject decisions based on the feedback from the TCs and a need to maintain a certain amount of diversity in the program

-- 15. Take lead on preparing a preliminary list of invited speakers six months in advance of HOST with feedback from OC/SC - 16.
-Take lead on inviting guest (keynote/visionary) speakers - 17.
-Prepare the final program and share with Publicity Chair and Webmaster - 18.
-Prepare list of HOST volunteers two weeks in advance of conference, and assign duties and points of contact to volunteers - 19.
-Assemble best paper award committee with Awards Chair - 20.
-Prepare plenary slides to give a 10-minute presentation about HOST-201X (review process, program, social activities, etc.) - 21.
-Chair one of the keynote/visionary sessions - 22.
-Give out awards at Awards dinner or reception with Awards Chair - 23.
+Migrate/open the paper submission website (EasyChair) - 4.
+Send out TPC invitations and CFP to TPC members at least one month before submission deadline in order to recruit more papers - 5.
+Manage the entire review process: bidding, reviewer assignment and COI, reminder emails, rebuttal process, managing the discussion process, paper ranking, and making final decisions based on the final rankings - 6.
+Provide additional reviews for papers for which required reviews are missing - 7.
+Take lead on preparing a preliminary list of invited speakers six months in advance of HOST with feedback from OC/SC - 8.
+Take lead on inviting guest (keynote/visionary) speakers - 9.
+Prepare the final program and share with Publicity Chair and Webmaster - 10.
+Prepare list of HOST volunteers two weeks in advance of conference, and assign duties and points of contact to volunteers - 11.
+Assemble best paper award committee with Awards Chair - 12.
+Prepare plenary slides to give a 10-minute presentation about HOST-201X (review process, program, social activities, etc.) - 13.
+Chair one of the keynote/visionary sessions - 14.
+Give out awards at Awards dinner or reception with Awards Chair - 15.
 Provide closing remarks as next year's General Chair